glemercier/avalanche-docs-deprecated/docs/v1.0/en/references/command-line-interface.md

 `--xput-server-port` [Deprecated] (string):

 This option lets one specify on which port the throughput server, if enabled, will listen.
 The default value is `9652`.

+`--whitelisted-subnets` (string):

+Comma separated list of subnets that this node would validate if added to.